Shop local! These Oregon-owned businesses are producing quality cloth face masks that will keep you and your community safe.

 [email protected] (preferred) or 503-823-4000.

-Exzacht Sewing in Ontario is a one-woman operation based in Vale, who can customize your mask to your personality.
+Exzacht Sewing in Ontario is a one-woman operation based in Vale, who can customize your cloth face mask to your personality.
 Want to rock a pride flag on your face?
 She can do it.
 Want ties instead of elastic?
 You got it.

 Mama Bear Quilt Shop in Stanfield coordinated a bunch of volunteers to make masks and donate them for health care workers and military members during the PPE shortage.
 Now they’re selling masks out of their store front.